Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras

-\smallbreak The payoff for working in the relative setting is that we obtain more refined results, which are nevertheless easier to prove, since in this relative setting we are able to make extensive use of Morihiko Saito's version \cite{Sai88,Saito1,Saito89} of the famous Decomposition Theorem of Beilinson, Bernstein, Deligne and Gabber \cite{BBD}, and Saito's theory of mixed Hodge modules in general.
-The idea of proving local results on $\Msp_{\mu}^{\zeta\sst}$ to deduce global results about Donaldson--Thomas invariants was already present, and heavily utilized, in the work of Joyce and Song, and later the proof of the integrality conjecture for path algebras in the absence of a potential by the second author and Reineke \cite{Meinhardt14}.
-This brings us to the first main result of this paper, a cohomological refinement of the integrality conjecture following the proof of the conjecture found in \cite{DaMe4}. \begin{thmx}[Cohomological integrality theorem] Let $\zeta$ be a $\mu$-generic stability condition.
-Define the following element of $\MMHM(\Msp^{\zeta\sst}_{\dd})$:
+in Section \ref{CoDTSec}, so that an understanding of (\ref{intermCo}) can indeed be used to gain an understanding of the left hand side of (\ref{fullCo}).
+As noted above, because of the second $\Ho$ on the right hand side of \eqref{fullCo}, this isomorphism would not follow directly from the usual six functor formalism for monodromic mixed Hodge modules on stacks, but instead relies essentially on the ``hidden properness'' of the morphism $p^{\zeta}_{\mu}$.
+The key observation is that $p^{\zeta}_{\mu}$, while not proper or representable, is in some sense approximated by proper maps of schemes (see Section \ref{cohaDT}). \smallbreak Working over the base $\Msp^{\zeta\sst}_{\mu}$ instead of $\Lambda_{\mu}^{\zeta}$ is what we mean by the relative theory.
+The payoff for working in the relative setting is that we obtain more refined results, which are nevertheless easier to prove, since in this relative setting, because of hidden properness, we are able to make extensive use of Morihiko Saito's version \cite{Sai88,Saito1,Saito89} of the famous decomposition theorem of Beilinson, Bernstein, Deligne and Gabber \cite{BBD}, as well as the rest of Saito's theory of mixed Hodge modules. \smallbreak The idea of proving local results on $\Msp_{\mu}^{\zeta\sst}$ to deduce global results about Donaldson--Thomas invariants was already present in the work of Joyce and Song \cite{JoyceDT}, and later the proof of the integrality conjecture for path algebras in the absence of a potential by the second author and Markus Reineke \cite{Meinhardt14}, which utilised Efimov's theorem \cite{Efimov} on free supercommutativity for cohomological Hall algebras without potentials to understand the local behaviour of the morphism $p^{\zeta}_{\mu}$.